 arXiv: 2209.14181

-We study the problem of estimating the average causal effect of treating every member of a population, as opposed to none, using an experiment that treats only some.
-We consider settings where spillovers have global support and decay slowly with (a generalized notion of) distance.
-We derive the minimax rate over both estimators and designs, and show that it increases with the spatial rate of spillover decay.
-Estimators based on OLS regressions like those used to analyze recent large-scale experiments are consistent (though only after de-weighting), achieve the minimax rate when the DGP is linear, and converge faster than IPW-based alternatives when treatment clusters are small, providing one justification for OLS's ubiquity.
-When the DGP is nonlinear they remain consistent but converge slowly.
-We further address inference and bandwidth selection.
-Applied to the cash transfer experiment studied by Egger et al. (2022) these methods yield a 20% larger estimated effect on consumption.
+We study estimation of and inference for the average causal effect of treating every member of a population, as opposed to none, using an experiment that treats only some.
+Considering settings where spillovers can occur between any pair of units and decay slowly with distance, we derive the minimax rate over all linear estimators and experimental designs, which increases with the spatial rate of spillover decay.
+This rate of convergence can be achieved using an inverse probability weighting estimator when randomization clusters are large, but not otherwise.
+If the causal model is linear, however, an OLS-based estimator converges faster than IPW when clusters are small and is consistent even under unit-level randomization.
+We provide methods for radius selection and inference and apply these to the cash transfer experiment studied by Egger et al. (2022), obtaining a 22% larger estimated effect on consumption.

 | selected citations These citations are derived from selected sources.
 This is an alternative to the "Influence" indicator, which also reflects the overall/total impact of an article in the research community at large, based on the underlying citation network (diachronically). | 0 | |